integr8ly/integreatly-operator/test-cases/tests/installation/a30-validate-installation-of-rhoam-addon-and-integration-with-ld.md

 1. In OCM UI, select your cluster -> Add-ons -> RHOAM and click the button for configuring parameters
 2. Delete the Notification email value in the form and save it
-3. After a while (give it ~1 minute), run this command
+3. Run this command

 ```
-oc get secret addon-managed-api-service-parameters -n redhat-rhoam-operator -o json | jq -r '.data["notification-email"]' | base64 --decode
+watch "oc get rhmi rhoam -n redhat-rhoam-operator -o json | jq -r .spec.alertingEmailAddress"
 ```

-> The output should be empty string
+> After a while, the output should change to `null`

 **Verify RHOAM quota was applied correctly**